huddybuddy321/RemoteState/README.md

 # RemoteState

-Remote State is a lightweight library that simplifies the process of replicating a server state to clients.
+Remote State is a lightweight library that simplifies the process of replicating state across clients.

 Read the [documentation](https://huddybuddy321.github.io/RemoteState/) for more information on Remote State.